 A discussion for another day is how to balance your own risk/benefit personality traits against those of the individual sitting opposite you in a clinic room.
-A very risk averse clinician will probably end up talking patient’s vital treatments that they might otherwise have gone for.
+A very risk averse clinician will probably end up talking patient out of vital treatments that they might otherwise have gone for.
 Of course, it also works the other way round and managing this dynamic is part of the “art” of medicine.

 The first rung on the treatment ladder are the self-administered injectable therapies, such as interferon.
 I usually tell patients that these reduce relapses by, on average, about 30%.
 They have a variety of side effects, not least the inconvenience and discomfort of having to inject yourself on a regular basis.
 That said, the risks associated with treatment are pretty low.
 There is also an oral medication now as well.

 Managing an MS relapse